 - This is one of the problems facing Harry in Harry Potter and the Order of the Phoenix, where every attempt he makes to communicate with Dumbledore results in the latter brushing him off and getting away.
 This is because Dumbledore is afraid that Voldemort is trying to possess Harry, so he's trying to keep his distance from the protagonist.
 He admits to holding the Idiot Ball on this one and apologizes at the end.

 - There's also the case in Harry Potter and the Chamber of Secrets when Ginny is about to confess her secret.
-Her older brother Percy interrupts her because he thinks Ginny wants to say something about his girlfriend.
+Her older brother Percy coincidentally arrives, and since his (hidden) girlfriend was one of the victims, she flees.
+He brushes it off as something that was about him, but unimportant.
+Shes then taken into the titular Chamber before she can try again.

 - Happens to Garion once or twice in the Belgariad, but it doesn't take his aunt and grandfather long to realize that Garion's uncanny eavesdropping skills mean he usually has something worth saying.